 The next reason for forming an LLC in Maine is the privacy and protection of personal information that you can achieve when you form an LLC.

-Unfortunately for business owners and everyone on the internet, cybercriminals and scammers have become quite skilled at what they do over the past decade.
+Unfortunately for business owners and everyone on the internet, cybercriminals and scammers have become quite skilled at what they do.
 They can steal your identity with seemingly insignificant bits of information (like your name and address).
 It’s quite alarming that they can amass thousands of dollars in debt in your name without you even noticing until it’s too late.

 If you choose a business model such as a sole proprietorship for your business, then you’ll be forced to register your personal information with the Maine Secretary of State Division of Corporations.
 This means that they’ll list your information on their website, where it will become part of the public record and anyone can access it, regardless of why they want the information.